ABindoff/cfr_covid19/cfr_covid19_germany.md

 because the undetected cases are asymptomatic or mild, the patient is unlikely to die).

-We will use total cases, recoveries, and deaths as of 13th March 2020 to provide context.
+We will use total cases, recoveries, and deaths as of 17th March 2020 for **Germany** to provide context.
+These data are simply transcribed from <https://www.worldometers.info/coronavirus/> (accessed 10:54AM AEST 17-3-20).
 For simplicity we will not consider conditional estimates of CFR (age, comorbidity, or the capacity of different regions to respond with life-saving acute care).

 ``` r
 cfr <- function(w_hat, deaths, recoveries, active_cases, p_uncounted = 0){